 - 1. BAPTISMAL CERTIFICATES: The prospective Bride and Groom MUST provide photocopies of their individual baptismal certificates, and in the case of a non-Orthodox Christian, a baptismal certificate indicating a Trinitarian baptism with water, in the Name of the Father, Son, and Holy Spirit.
 The baptismal certificates MUST be received by the Cathedral office no later than thirty (30) days before the date of the wedding, for the scheduled third and final meeting between the couple and the officiating priest, when application to the Greek Orthodox Archdiocese for an Ecclesiastical Marriage License will be made.
 They may be sent via postal mail, fax, or email (see above).
 No application for an ecclesiastical marriage license can be made without prior submission of the baptismal certificates. - 2.
-BRIDAL AND BRIDESMAID ATTIRE: Please be reminded that the Sacrament of Marriage takes place within the sacred space of the Cathedral Sanctuary.
-The Bride and Bridesmaids are expected to select gowns or dresses with utmost consideration to propriety of attire within the sacred space of the church.
-Shawls (or other styles of shoulder covering) are recommended, if shoulders are bare. - 3.
+BRIDAL ATTIRE: The Sacrament of Marriage takes place within the sacred space of the Cathedral Sanctuary.
+All members of the bridal party are therefore expected to select bridal attire appropriately respectful of the sacred space of the Cathedral. - 3.
 WEDDING REHEARSAL: Typically, the rehearsal date and time is scheduled many months in advance, usually concurrently with the scheduling of the wedding ceremony.
 The Bride, Groom, and entire wedding party (including ushers not also serving as groomsmen) MUST arrive on time.
 There is much to review and practice, and everyone should be prepared to pay close attention and avoid excessive talking.
 On average, the wedding rehearsal requires one full hour. - 4.
 OFFICIAL SEATING OF PARENTS: Traditionally, immediately before the start of the processional, the parents (and sometimes the grandparents) of the couple are officially seated, escorted by groomsmen.
 To save time, the couple should decide in advance of the wedding rehearsal which groomsmen are to serve as escorts and whom each will escort and seat. - 5.
-FORMAL INVITATION OF CLERGY: In the instance when the family wishes to invite the Cathedral clergy to a wedding reception following the sacrament, a formal invitation is to be sent to their home address, as is the case with all other guests.
-If scheduling and prior commitments permit, the Cathedral clergy are at times able to attend.
-However, a verbal invitation offered either a few days earlier, or on the day of the wedding itself, will not be honored. - 6.
 CO-CELEBRATION OF VISITING CLERGY: It is sometimes the case that a couple has a prior relationship with clergy of another Greek Orthodox parish within the Greek Archdiocese, or of another Orthodox jurisdiction, either here or abroad.
 The couple may invite a priest from another parish to participate in the sacrament, but it is the couple's express responsibility to notify the Cathedral clergy well in advance, as well as to remind the guest clergyman that he must also contact us, well in advance of the wedding day.
-Ecclesial documentation properly identifying the canonical status of the priest, issued by his presiding bishop, must be presented to the Cathedral clergy before permission to concelebrate the sacrament can be granted.
-As with all other documentation, this must be submitted no later than thirty (30) days before the date of the wedding in order for the sacrament to proceed as scheduled.

-7. FINAL PAPERWORK AND DOCUMENTATION: Once the sacrament has been Completed, the ecclesiastical marriage license is signed by both the Orthodox Sponsor (Koumbaros or Koumbara) and officiating clergyman and then resubmitted to the Greek Orthodox Archdiocese to be entered into the permanent registry.
-Finally, an original Ecclesiastical Certificate of Marriage is issued by the Archdiocese to the newly married couple.
+Ecclesial documentation properly identifying the canonical status of the priest, issued by his presiding bishop, must be presented to the Cathedral clergy before permission to concelebrate the sacrament can be granted - 6.
+FINAL PAPERWORK AND DOCUMENTATION: Once the sacrament has been Completed, the ecclesiastical marriage license is signed by both the Orthodox Sponsor (Koumbaros or Koumbara) and officiating clergyman and then resubmitted to the Greek Orthodox Archdiocese to be entered into the permanent registry.
+Then, an original Ecclesiastical Certificate of Marriage is issued by the Archdiocese to the newly married couple.
 This document must not be lost, misplaced, or carelessly damaged in any way, since another cannot be issued in the future.

-Finally, the Cathedral clergy complete the civil license in triplicate.
+In the days that follow, the Cathedral clergy complete the civil license in triplicate.
 The original is issued to the newly married couple and a photocopy of the original is submitted to the Greek Orthodox Archdiocese as part of the permanent registry.
 A second copy is returned to the Marriage Bureau of the Superior Court of the District of Columbia for their permanent records.
 The third and final copy is retained by Saint Sophia Cathedral for our permanent records.